gypsydave5/gypsydave5.github.io/_posts/2014-07-12-destructuring.md

 layout: post
 title:  "Destructuring in a Method Block"
 date:   2014-07-12 18:52:15
-categories: Ruby RubyMonk Enumerable Inject Map Array
+tags: [Ruby, RubyMonk, Enumerable, Inject, Map, Array]
 ---

-I went from genius to idiot - very rapidly - when looking at Enumerable#map and #inject in [Ruby Monk][RubyMonk], a free resource to help learn ruby that I've found really useful.
+I went from genius to idiot - very rapidly - when looking at Enumerable#map and
+\#inject in [Ruby Monk][RubyMonk], a free resource to help learn ruby that I've found really useful.
 Let's start with 'genius' (although not really genius, more wrong but lucky).

 The [question][RMHashMap] was as follows: